brandenk514/hl-docs/_tabs/resume.md

 **Jul 2022 – Present | Portland, Oregon, United States**

 - Manage and maintain large-scale production infrastructure, ensuring high availability, performance, and security
-- Automate provisioning and configuration using Ansible to improve deployment consistency and reduce errors
+- Automate provisioning and configuration management using CI/CD pipelines with Ansible Automation Platform, improving deployment consistency and reducing errors
 - Lead troubleshooting of complex system issues, collaborating with engineering teams for resolution
 - Communicate with internal teams and external stakeholders to ensure effective collaboration
 - Develop and maintain documentation for infrastructure, processes, and troubleshooting procedures